aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-notes-slides/add-a-notes-slide/_index.md

 ### **Examples**

-Update notes with the text "Tell about our company." for the **second** slide in the document **MyFolder/MyPresentation.pptx** saved to the default storage.
+Add notes with the text "Start with our company." to the **second** slide in the document **MyFolder/MyPresentation.pptx** saved to the default storage.

 **cURL Solution**